aemarse/my_guardian/README.md

 RUNNING THE TEST CASES
 - from the main directory of the app, run: python -m tests.test
+- by the way, the test.py app uses localhost:5000 to perform the last test, so you'll have to run the code locally...sorry about that.

 TO DROP THE ARTICLE COLLECTION FROM THE DB
 - from the main directory of the app, run: